alexdebril/rss-atom-bundle/README.md

 ```

-And if you are hitting an Atom Feed, the following methods will be available :
+And if you are reading an Atom Feed, the following methods will be available :

 ```php
 interface AtomItem
 {